Close Menu

 • On the opposite side of the spectrum, Walmart rolled back some of its DEI initiatives after backlash from conservative groups.

-Events like these are likely to continue.
-According to Chatterjee and Donnellan, consumers—especially millennials and Generation Z—are consciously rewarding or penalizing brands that go against their political views or the social causes they support, such as LGBTQ+, environmental, and DEI issues.
+Events like these are likely to continue. as reported by Chatterjee and Donnellan, consumers—especially millennials and Generation Z—are consciously rewarding or penalizing brands that go against their political views or the social causes they support, such as LGBTQ+, environmental, and DEI issues.

 The Bottom Line